ralymuhif/Python_Course/README.md

-# Python Course Files
+# Python Course Exercise Files

-This is a repo of the exercise files for my python course.
+This is a repo for the exercise files for a python course i took.